Elskom/Els_kom_new/Tools/readme.txt

 This Folder is for Building the Python parts of Els_kom.

-Requirements:
-Python 3.5+

-Note: Python 3.6 or newer can be downloaded in ../externals/cpython with get_externals.bat.
+Python 3.6 or newer will be cloned in ../externals/cpython with get_externals.bat using git.

 To Make the embedded pythons work: